syncfusion-content/blazor-docs/blazor/kanban/drag-and-drop.md

 Drag and drop the card from one Kanban to another Kanban and vice versa.
 This can be achieved by specifying the `ExternalDropId` property which is used to specify the id of the dropped Kanban element and the `DragStop` event which is used to delete the card on dragged Kanban and add the card on dropped Kanban using the `DeleteCard` and `AddCard` public methods.

-In the following example, Drag the card from one Kanban and drop it into another Kanban using the `DragStop` event.
+In the following example, a card can be dragged from one Kanban and dropped into another Kanban using the `DragStop` event.

 {% highlight razor %}